How Do I Get Rid Of...

 Computers, Televisions, and Other Electronic Waste

-Due to circumstances beyond the Town's control, Rose Hill Regional Transfer Station will no longer accept electronic waste.
-Please see our E-waste Flyer or call the South Kingstown Recycling Coordinator at 401-789-9331, ext.
-2259 to learn more about what is considered electronic waste and for information on how and where to properly dispose of electronic waste.
+Rose Hill Regional Transfer Station accepts electronic waste.
+Please see our E-Waste Flyer or call the South Kingstown Recycling Coordinator at 401-789-9331, ext.
+2259 to learn more about what is considered electronic waste and for additional information.

-The Town of South Kingstown holds an annual Eco-Depot (a hazardous waste collection event) the last Saturday in June.
-For other local events and information on hazardous waste disposal, please contact the RI Resource Recovery Corporation (RIRRC) at 401-942-1430;or visit their website at RIRRC.org.
-Hazardous waste includes, but not limited to:
+For local events and information on hazardous waste disposal, please contact the RI Resource Recovery Corporation (RIRRC) at 401-942-1430;or click here with upcoming dates for Household Hazardous Waste Collections.
+Hazardous waste includes, but is not limited to:

 - Chemical cleansers